w3c/wg-effectiveness/process.md

 The W3C and / or the Director can stop the advancement of a draft at any stage; the AC will be made aware if this happens.
 Recommendations may become Obsolete or Resinded.
 For more information on these and detail breakdowns of the recommendation flow please see the [W3C Process Document](https://w3c.github.io/w3process/#maturity-levels).

-## Ending a Document
-Working on a document can end at any time.

 ## Reviewing Documents
 Documents can be reviewed as soon as they are published.
 Sending reviews in early is always advised.
 W3C participants often state that a document should receive "Wide Review"; but this term is not defined by the [W3C Process Document](https://w3c.github.io/w3process/#wide-review).